najnesnaj/pinetime-zephyr/README.md

-## A Word of warning ......

-It's the first time I accepted "merge pull requests"

-The last one messed everything up.

-I work on this project on my free time.
+## Contributing to this project

-I simply do not have enough time to debug.
+All aid is welcome, but I do not have time to test and debug your contributions.

-So if you want to use this project, ignore the latest commit...

-Simply copying the board definition and samples into an existing install, will get you going.